Minestom/minestom.net/docs/feature/adventure.md

 ### Packet grouping

 Minestom also provides a new `ForwardingAudience` implementation called `PacketGroupingAudience`.
 This is implemented by every audience in Minestom that has multiple players.
-Instead of the normal `ForwardingAudience` implementation that iterates through the audience members, this implementation uses `PacketUtils#sendGroupedPacket(Collection, ServerPacket)` to attempt to send a grouped packet to all of the players in this audience.
+Instead of the normal `ForwardingAudience` implementation that iterates through the audience members, this implementation uses `PacketUtils#sendGroupedPacket(Collection, ServerPacket)` to attempt to send a grouped packet to all the players in this audience.

 To create your own `PacketGroupingAudience`, you can use the static `of(Collection)` and `of(Iterable)` methods in the class which return an instance of `PacketGroupingAudience` when provided a group of players.